mao1207/dynamic-GNN/README.md

 ## Evaluation Tasks

 DyGLib supports dynamic link prediction under both transductive and inductive settings with three (i.e., random, historical, and inductive) negative sampling strategies, as well as dynamic node classification.
+In addition, to further explore the model performance, we added four metrics that will be printed at the end of each epoch.

 ## Incorporate New Datasets or New Models